 J Am Coll Cardiol.
 2005.

 Studies suggest that smoking-related vascular disease is caused by impaired nitric oxide synthesis and that diets rich in flavanols can increase bioactive nitric oxide in plasma.
 The circulating pool of bioactive nitric oxide and endothelium-dependent vasodilation is acutely increased in smokers following the oral ingestion of a flavanol-rich cocoa drink.

-Nitric oxide supplement
+Nitric oxide supplement taking

 There are products that claim to be nitric oxide supplements, but I can't see how nitric oxide, a fleeting neurotransmitter, can be made into a supplement.
-However, if the supplement includes arginine that converts into NO, that's different.
+However, if the supplement includes arginine or citrulline that converts directly into NO, that's different.
 Or the supplement may have certain nutrients or herbs that make it more likely for the body to make nitric oxide or to keep NO levels higher once they are made.
 It would not be accurate to claim a product is a nitric oxide supplement, but it could be accurate to make the claim that substances within the product could enhance nitric oxide production.

 Nitric Oxide side effects

 One theoretical potential of very high levels of nitric oxide is low blood pressure.